EmmanuelUwem1/EmmanuelUwem1/README.md

-# Hello, I'm Emmanuel (@EmmanuelUwem1)
+#Emmanuel (@EmmanuelUwem1)

-Welcome to my GitHub profile.
-I am a diligent Software Engineer  committed to creating innovative, high-quality solutions.
+Diligent Software Engineer  committed to creating innovative, high-quality solutions.
 I enjoy the challenge of turning ideas into real-world applications by combining elegance with functionality.

 ---